hphelion/documentation/v13/bindings.fog.compute.md

 1. List all available floating ip addresses:

-        response = conn.list_addresses
+        response = conn.list_server_addresses
         response.body['addresses']                  # returns an array of address hashes response.headers                            # returns the headers
         response.body['addresses'][0]['id']         # returns the id of the address

+2. List addresses by network for a server:

+        response = conn.list_server_addresses_by_network(address_id)     # get the address

-2. Obtain the details of a particular address:
+3. Obtain the details of a particular address:

         response = conn.get_address(address_id)     # get the address
         response.body['address']['ip']              # returns the ip address